creifenscheid/ctype_manager/README.md

 ## Features
 - Backend module to
-  - configure ctypes per page
+  - configure available content types on page level
-  - configure list type per page
+  - configure available plugin types on page level

 If you want advanced or more specific content element configuration, you might take a look at the [Content Defender extension.](https://extensions.typo3.org/extension/content_defender)